RohanAwhad/Machine-Learning-Task/README.md

 ### Keypoints

 * Terms are important keywords taken out from the syllabus content.
 * Each student has different set of terms.
-This makes it difficult for students to copy!
 * Set is randomly generated.
 * Every answer needs to have more keywords than filler words (such as the, is, at, for, etc).